Japanese numismatic charm: Inari Ōkami charms

 Inari Ōkami charms depict Inari Ōkami, the Japanese kami of foxes, of fertility, rice, tea and sake, of agriculture and industry, of general prosperity and worldly success, and one of the principal kami of Shinto.
-Inari may be represented by the image of a fox or a pair of fixes, hence these amulets are known as "Japanese fox charms".
+Inari may be represented by the image of a fox or a pair of foxes, hence these amulets are known as "Japanese fox charms".
 On some Inari Ōkami charms a pair of foxes are depicted standing before a plate of "tama" jewels.
 The tama in this context refers to both Inari Ōkami and to the worldy benefits, such as wealth, which the kami has to offer.
 On the bottom of these amulets is a depiction of a traditional Japanese warehouse key, in reference to the key that is used to unlock the treasure house of Inari Ōkami.
 It is suspected that these fox charms were carried around by worshippers of Inari Ōkami in their purses in the hope of accumulating riches of wealth.
 Another Inari Ōkami charm has the inscription "Fushimi" in reference to the largest Inari Ōkami shrine in Japan, which is located south of the city of Kyoto.
 These Japanese fox charms have the reverse inscription "raising the kingpost", and the reverse outer rim of these amulets state "Happiness in all the more than 60 provinces of Japan".
 Because the inscription makes a reference to the construction of a building it might have been used as a gift to people that have contributed money to the rebuilding a shrine.